Greenpeace: Removal of an ancient tree

 In June 1995, Greenpeace took a trunk of a tree from the forests of the proposed national park of Koitajoki in Ilomantsi, Finland and put it on display at exhibitions held in Austria and Germany.
 Greenpeace said in a press conference that the tree was originally from a logged area in the ancient forest which was supposed to be protected.
 Metsähallitus accused Greenpeace of theft and said that the tree was from a normal forest and had been left standing because of its old age.
 Metsähallitus also said that the tree had actually crashed over a road during a storm.
 The incident received publicity in Finland, for example in the large newspapers Helsingin Sanomat and Ilta-Sanomat.
 Greenpeace replied that the tree had fallen down because the protective forest around it had been clearcut, and that they wanted to highlight the fate of old forests in general, not the fate of one particular tree.
 Greenpeace also highlighted that Metsähallitus admitted the value of the forest afterwards as Metsähallitus currently refers to Koitajoki as a distinctive area because of its old growth forests.

 Wilmar International palm-oil issue

 A 2018 investigation conducted by Greenpeace International found that Wilmar International (the world's largest palm-oil trader) was still linked to forest destruction in the Indonesian province of Papua.
 The connected company, Gama, run by senior Wilmar executives, had caused deforestation twice the size of Paris.
 Greenpeace also called Wilmar out for breaking their 2013 commitment to end deforestation, in which they promised to incorporate organic and sustainable ways to collect palm oil.
-Greenpeace press releases connected Gama-produced palm oil to global brands including P&G, Nestlé and Unilever.
+Greenpeace press releases connected Gama-produced palm oil to global brands including Procter & Gamble, Nestlé and Unilever.